joeyjenhuang/eci-586/README.md

 Late work is accepted but may be penalized at 15% per week it is late.
 Assignments submitted by the due date, however, may be revised and resubmitted for a higher grade by the following week.
 Students experiencing unforeseen circumstances with a resulting excused absence (e.g., family medical emergency) are allowed to make up work without penalty.

 **Course Feedback Expectations:** Please contact your instructor via email (shaun.kellogg\@ncsu.edu) with any questions about the course project or other assignments.
 Your instructor will strive to answer any emails within 24 hours (M-F) and 48 hours on the weekend, and grade submitted assignments within 5-7 days of the due date.
-In addition, students will be provided ongoing opportunities, and are strongly encouraged, to provide course feedback for to help improve the design of current and future course implementations.
+In addition, students will be provided ongoing opportunities, and are strongly encouraged, to provide course feedback to help improve the design of current and future course implementations.

 ## **NC State Policies**

 **Academic Integrity:** Students are bound by the academic integrity policy as stated in the code of student conduct.
 Therefore, students are required to uphold the university pledge of honor and exercise honesty in completing any assignment.
 See the website for a full explanation: <http://www.ncsu.edu/policies/student_services/student_discipline/POL11.35.1.php>

 **N.C.
 State University Policies, Regulations, and Rules (PRR)**: Students are responsible for reviewing the PRRs which pertain to their course rights and responsibilities.
+These include:

-These include: <http://policies.ncsu.edu/policy/pol-04-25-05> (Equal Opportunity and Non-Discrimination Policy Statement), <http://oied.ncsu.edu/oied/policies.php>  (Office for Institutional Equity and Diversity), <http://policies.ncsu.edu/policy/pol-1135-01> (Code of Student Conduct), and <http://policies.ncsu.edu/regulation/reg-02-50-03> (Grades and Grade Point Average).
+-   <http://policies.ncsu.edu/policy/pol-04-25-05> (Equal Opportunity and Non-Discrimination Policy Statement),

+-   <http://oied.ncsu.edu/oied/policies.php>  (Office for Institutional Equity and Diversity),

+-   <http://policies.ncsu.edu/policy/pol-1135-01> (Code of Student Conduct), and

+-   <http://policies.ncsu.edu/regulation/reg-02-50-03> (Grades and Grade Point Average).

 **University Non-Discrimination Policies:** It is the policy of the State of North Carolina to provide equality of opportunity in education and employment for all students and employees.
 Accordingly, the university does not practice or condone unlawful discrimination in any form against students, employees or applicants on the grounds of race, color, religion, creed, sex, national origin, age, disability, or veteran status.
 In addition, North Carolina State University regards discrimination based on sexual orientation to be inconsistent with its goal of providing a welcoming environment in which all its students, faculty, and staff may learn and work up to their full potential.

 **Disabilities**: Reasonable accommodations will be made for students with verifiable disabilities.
 In order to take advantage of available accommodations, students must register with the Disability Resource Office at Holmes Hall, Suite 304, Campus Box 7509, 919-515-7653.
 For more information on NC State's policy on working with students with disabilities, please see the Academic Accommodations for Students with Disabilities Regulation (REG02.20.01).

-**COVID -19 Announcement:**
+## **COVID -19 Announcement**

 Due to the Coronavirus pandemic, public health measures have been implemented across campus.
 Students should stay current with these practices and expectations through the [Protect the Pack](https://www.ncsu.edu/coronavirus/) website (<https://www.ncsu.edu/coronavirus/>).
 The sections below provide expectations and conduct related to COVID-19 issues.